Wisconsin outlasts Colgate 67-60 as Davis leads comeback

 AP Sports Writer

+MILWAUKEE (AP) — Johnny Davis offered a simple explanation for how Wisconsin stepped up down the stretch to avoid a first-round upset.

+“We just stopped being lazy on defense and non-fundamental,” the All-America guard and Big Ten player of the year said.
+“That’s all it was.”

-MILWAUKEE (AP) — All-American guard Johnny Davis scored 25 points and sparked a second-half comeback as Wisconsin withstood Colgate’s 3-point assault and beat the Raiders 67-60 in the first round of the NCAA Tournament on Friday night.
+Davis scored Wisconsin’s last 14 points and finished with 25 as the Big Ten co-champion Badgers came from behind to beat Colgate 67-60 in the first round of the NCAA Tournament on Friday night.

 The third-seeded Badgers (25-7) snapped Colgate’s 15-game winning streak and advanced to a second-round game Sunday against No. 11 seed Iowa State (21-12).
 The Cyclones defeated LSU 59-54 earlier Friday.

-Davis had Wisconsin’s last 14 points and showed he’s all the way back from the injured left ankle that knocked the Big Ten player of the year out of the Badgers’ regular-season finale.
-Davis returned for the Big Ten Tournament but shot 3 of 19 in a quarterfinal loss to Michigan State, which also advanced through the first round of the NCAA tourney Friday night.
+Davis showed he’s all the way back from the injured left ankle that knocked the Big Ten player of the year out of the Badgers’ regular-season finale.
+Davis returned for the Big Ten Tournament but shot 3 of 19 in a quarterfinal loss to Michigan State, which also advanced Friday night.

 Colgate entered the night second in the nation in 3-point percentage (.403) and 12th in 3-pointers per game (9.9).
-And that attack sizzled in the second half as the Raiders threw a scare into the partisan crowd that formed a sea of red at Fiserv Forum, which sits about 80 miles east of Wisconsin’s campus.
+That long-range attack sizzled in the second half as the Raiders threw a scare into the partisan crowd that formed a sea of red at Fiserv Forum, which is about 80 miles east of Wisconsin’s campus.

+“I’ve been to a lot of great venues in this country: Cameron Indoor Stadium, the Palestra, Rupp Arena, Phog Allen Fieldhouse,” Colgate coach Matt Langel said.
+“I don’t think I’ve ever been in an environment better than the one for a college basketball game tonight.
+That typically doesn’t happen in NCAA Tournament games.”

 BIG PICTURE

 Wisconsin: Davis didn’t score in the first 10 1/2 minutes but was huge when it mattered.
-The Badgers will need him to continue showing that second-half form if they’re going to make a deep run in this tournament.
+The Badgers will need him to continue showing that second-half form if they’re going to make a deep run.

 Colgate: The Raiders still haven’t won an NCAA Tournament game, but they’re showing they can compete with anyone.
 They gave Tennessee all it could handle before falling 77-70 in 2019, and they blew an early 14-point lead in an 85-68 loss to Arkansas last year.